* China’s Q2 GDP drops from previous quarter

 “With aggressive environmental controls likely to drive steel output restrictions, Chinese prices may soon be boosted by a further production drop.”

-Dalian coking coal for September delivery closed up 1.1 percent at 1,148 yuan a tonne, while coke futures finished up 0.2 percent at 2,012 yuan a tonne.
+Dalian coking coal for September delivery edged up 0.4 percent to 1,139.5 yuan a tonne on Tuesday.
+Coke futures dipped 0.6 percent to 1,996 yuan a tonne.

 Brazil’s Vale on Monday reported second-quarter iron ore and pellet production that was a record for an April-to-June period.

-Rio Tinto said on Tuesday that its second-quarter iron ore shipments totalled 88.5 million tonnes, compared with 77.7 million tonnes a year ago and expected iron ore shipments for the year to be at the upper end of its guided range of 330 million to 340 million tonnes.
+Rio Tinto said on Tuesday that its second-quarter iron ore shipment totalled 88.5 million tonnes, compared with 77.7 million tonnes a year ago and expected iron ore shipments for the year to be at the upper end of its range of 330 million to 340 million tonnes.

-$1 = 6.6793 Chinese yuan Reporting by Muyu Xu and Tom Daly; Editing by Joseph Radford and Sunil Nair
+$1 = 6.6751 Chinese yuan renminbi Reporting by Muyu Xu and Josephine Mason Editing by Joseph Radford